 Professor Robert Clark AO FAA DistFRSN

-As an Australian Government Federation Fellow, he was the founding Director of the ARC Centre of Excellence for Quantum Computer Technology over its first decade.
+As an Australian Government Federation Fellow, he was the founding Director of the Australian Research Council Centre of Excellence for Quantum Computer Technology over its first decade.

-He has been privileged to receive a number of awards and honours, that include the Australian Museum CSIRO Eureka Prize for Leadership in Science, the Australian Centenary Medal, the Australian Defence Medal, the United States of America Secretary of Defence Medal and distinguished medal awards from US government agencies and is an Officer in the Order of Australia.
+He has been privileged to receive a number of awards and honours, that include the Australian Museum CSIRO Eureka Prize for Leadership in Science, the Australian Centenary Medal, the Australian Defence Medal, the United States of America Secretary of Defence Medal and two medal awards for distinguished service from US government agencies, and is an Officer in the Order of Australia.